kube-reporting/metering-operator/Documentation/report.md

 ### runImmediately

-Set `runImmediately` to `true` to run the report immediately with all available data, regardless of the `reportingEnd` setting.
+Set `runImmediately` to `true` to run the report immediately with all available data, regardless of the `reportingStart` or `reportingEnd` values, and without checking if there is any data for the report period.
-For reports with a schedule set, it will not wait for each period's reportingEnd to elapse before processing.
+For reports with a schedule set, it will not wait for each period's reportingEnd to elapse before processing and all reportPeriods between `reportingStart` and `reportingEnd`.

 ### Inputs